 What is a Roth IRA?

 A Roth IRA (Individual Retirement Account) is a retirement savings account that allows your investments to grow tax-free.
 Contributions to a Roth IRA are made with after-tax dollars, meaning you don’t get a tax deduction upfront, but your earnings and withdrawals during retirement are tax-free.
-To see also : 10 Best Roth IRA Stocks Hedge Funds are Buying.
+See the article : Can anyone open a Roth 401 K?.
 This can be a significant advantage, especially if you expect to be in a higher tax bracket during retirement.

 Key Benefits of a Roth IRA